Circular flow of income: Circular flow diagram as a subsystem of the environment

-The circular flow diagram is an abstraction of the economy as a whole.
-The diagram suggests that the economy can reproduce itself.
-The idea is that as households spend money of goods and services from firms, the firms have the means to purchase labor from the households, which the households to then purchase goods and services.
-Suggesting that this process can and will continuously go on as a perpetual motion machine.
-However, according to the Laws of Thermodynamics perpetual motion machines do not exist.
-The First Laws says matter and energy cannot be created or destroyed, and the Second Laws says that matter and energy move from a low entropy, useful, state towards a less useful higher entropy state.
-Thus, no system can continue without inputs of new energy that exit as high entropy waste.
+The circular flow diagram is an abstraction of the economy as a whole, which suggests that the economy can reproduce itself.
+It shows that as households spend money on goods and services from firms, the firms have the means to purchase labor from the households, and this labor is used to produce the goods and services that households can then purchase.
+The model suggests that this process can and will continue as a perpetual motion machine.

+However, according to the laws of thermodynamics, perpetual motion machines are not possible.
+The first law states that matter and energy cannot be created or destroyed, and the second law states that matter and energy move from a more useful state of low entropy (order) to a less useful state of higher entropy (disorder).
+Thus, no system can continue without new inputs of energy, which then exit as high-entropy waste.
 Just as no animal can live on its own waste, no economy can recycle the waste it produces without the input of new energy to reproduce itself.
-The economy therefore cannot be the whole.
-It must be a subsystem of the larger ecosystem.
+The economy therefore cannot operate on its own, but must operate as a subsystem within a larger ecosystem.

-The abstraction ignores the linear throughput of matter and energy that must power the continuous motion of money, goods and services, and factors of production.
-Matter and energy enter the economy in the form of low entropy natural capital, such as solar energy, oil wells, fisheries, and mines.
-These materials and energy are used by households and firms a like to create products and wealth.
-After the material are used up, the energy and matter leaves the economy in the form of high entropy waste that is no longer valuable to the economy.
-The natural materials that power the motion of the circular flow of the economy come from the environment, and the waste must be absorbed by the larger ecosystem in which the economy exists.
+The abstraction does not account for the linear throughput of matter and energy that must power the continuous motion of money, goods and services, and factors of production.
+Matter and energy enter the economy through low entropy natural capital, such as solar energy, oil wells, fisheries, and mines.
+These materials and energy are used by households and firms to create products and wealth, and then leave the system as high-entropy waste, which is no longer valuable to the economy.
+The natural materials that power the motion of the economy's circular system come from the environment, and the waste must be absorbed by the larger ecosystem in which the economy exists.

-This is not to say that the circular flow diagram isn't useful in understanding the basics of an economy, such as leakages and injections.
-However, it cannot be ignored that the economy intrinsically requires natural resources and the creation of waste that must be absorbed in some manner.
-The economy can only continue churning if it has matter and energy to power it and the ability to absorb the waste it creates.
-This matter and low entropy energy and the ability to absorb waste exists in a finite amount, and thus there is a finite amount of inputs to the flow and outputs of the flow that the environment can handle, implying there is a sustainable limit to motion, and therefore growth, of the economy.
+While the circular flow diagram is useful in understanding the basics of an economy, such as leakages and injections, it does not fully address the economy's reliance on natural resources and the creation of waste that must be absorbed in some manner.
+The economy can only continue functioning if it has the matter and energy to power it, and the ability to absorb the waste it creates.
+This matter and low entropy energy, and the ability to absorb waste, exist in a finite amount.
+Thus, there is a finite amount of inputs to the flow and outputs of the flow that the environment can handle, implying there is a sustainable limit to motion and therefore the growth of the economy.